NFTs

 Prerequisite

-Follow the Getting started guide to install required libraries, receive test network OPL tokens, and initialize SDK.
+Follow the Getting started guide to install required libraries, receive test network UNQ tokens, and initialize SDK.

 At this point, you need to know how to manage collections.
 Learn how to do this in the Working with collections guide.